ricardonovelot/SanPedroEventGuide/README.md

 ## About the Project

 SanPedro is an iOS app designed to provide residents of San Pedro with information on local events.

 This project showcases the capabilities of SwiftUI as a design tool for creating beautiful, efficient, and user-friendly interfaces.
-The app is structured to offer detailed insights into events and club memberships, with a focus on enhancing community engagement through technology.

 ### Current Features